MaciejCieslik1/ShipsGame/README.md

       - Missiles ID's: 0

 4. **Islands**
 The game provides also islands.
-Islands are displayed similarly to ships by instead of name letter in the field, the height is displayed.
+Islands are displayed similarly to ships, but instead of name letter in the field, the height is displayed.
+Each island has height and coordinates.
+In contrast to ships, the fields occupied by islands do not have to be adjacent.